-Moving to Part-time
+Moving to Part-time:

-If a student changes from full-time to part-time status during the eligible refund period (the first three weeks of the term), the tuition bill will be prorated such that the student is charged the full-time rate up to the date of the change, and the part-time rate from the date of the change through to the end of the term.
+If a student changes from full-time to part-time status during the eligible refund period (the first three weeks of the term), the tuition bill will be prorated such that the student is charged the full-time rate up to the date of the change, and the part-time rate from the date of the change through to the end of the term, this may involve a change to financial aid.
 Changes in status after the end of the eligible refund period (third week) will not result in an adjustment to the tuition bill.